 Everything You Need to Know About Nevada’s Universal ESA Bill

-At the start of 2015, the Friedman Foundation team voted Nevada the state most likely to succeed this session, and it has blown away our expectations.
-In April, the state enacted its first school choice program, a tax-credit scholarship for low- and middle-income families.
-Today, the Nevada Assembly passed Senate Bill 302, a universal education savings account (ESA) bill, sending it to Gov. Brian Sandoval’s desk for signature.
+At the start of 2015, our team voted Nevada the state most likely to succeed that session, and it blew away our expectations.
+In April 2015, the state enacted its first school choice program, a tax-credit scholarship for low- and middle-income families.
+On May 29, the Nevada Assembly passed Senate Bill 302, a universal education savings account (ESA) bill, sending it to Gov. Brian Sandoval’s desk for signature.

 Nevada is the first state to send two school choice bills to the governor in one legislative session.
 The tax-credit scholarship program was an excellent bill and SB 302 is an even better companion

-If the governor were to sign the Nevada’s universal ESA bill, Nevada would become the fifth ESA state after Arizona, Florida, Mississippi, and Tennessee.
-Notably, the bill, authored by Senator Scott Hammond, is by far the broadest ESA as it allows every public school student to access an account.
+With Gov. Sandoval’s signature, Nevada then became the fifth ESA state after Arizona, Florida, Mississippi, and Tennessee.
+Notably, the bill, authored by Sen. Scott Hammond, is by far the broadest ESA as it allows every public school student to access an account.